 - Exercise regularly.
 Exercise helps in a number of ways.
 A daily walk at least five times a week for 30 minutes is relaxing and releases natural antidepressants (endorphins) into the system which, in turn, reduces your stress levels.
 It also gives you time to think on your own.
 As a weight-bearing exercise it will often help to reduce any joint pain you may have.

 - Get a good night's sleep.

-Alternative health measures
+Complimentary health measures